Wound Care: A Medical Specialty

 By Deborah Jeanne Sergeant

 Wound careTo an extent, medical professionals know how to care for wounds and ostomies; however, wound care also represents a medical specialty.
-Extra training and education in wound care and laceration repair can augment any medical professional’s resume and help segue into leadership roles.
+Extra training and education in wound care can augment any medical professional’s resume and help segue into leadership roles.

 Sarah E. Clayson, who earned a doctorate in health sciences and master’s in health administration, is also a bachelor’s trained nurse.
 She serves as education coordinator and stroke coordinator for Finger Lakes Health.
 She said that many health systems have wound care nurses and wound care teams to assess and treat hard-to-heal wounds.